-- (d) its policies, procedures and controls which it is required to establish and maintain pursuant to these Regulations, until the expiry of a period of five years starting from the date that they ceased to be operative. - (4) Documents and customer due diligence information, including any copies thereof, kept under this regulation - (a) may be kept in any manner or form, provided that they are readily retrievable, and - (b) must be made available promptly to any police officer, the Financial Intelligence Service, the Commission or any other person where such documents or customer due diligence information are requested pursuant to these Regulations or any relevant enactment.
+- (d) its policies, procedures and controls which it is required to establish and maintain pursuant to these Regulations, until the expiry of a period of five years starting from the date that they ceased to be operative. - (4) Documents and customer due diligence information, including any copies thereof, kept under this regulation - (a) may be kept in any manner or form, provided that they are readily retrievable, and - (b) must be made available promptly - (i) to an auditor, and - (ii) to any police officer, the Financial Intelligence Service, the Commission or any other person where such documents or customer due diligence information are requested pursuant to these Regulations or any relevant enactment.